jarpatus/docker-dovecot-rspamd/README.md

 # FAQ
 * Why fetchmail instead of just fdm doing fetch?
 Fdm does not support daemon mode nor IDLE.
 * Why use Dovecot's delivery when fdm could do delivery by itself?
-Updates Dovecot's mailbox indexes during delivery.
+Updates Dovecot's mailbox indexes during delivery leading to better performance.